seevoid/Telegram_BSC_bot/README.md

 2. Install the required libraries.

     - using pip :

         ```terminal
         pip install -r requirements.txt

 3. Set all the parameters in v6/config.json

     - bscNode: I used to use Moralis that provide the faster free node.
 If you want better perf you need to use your own deployed mainnet node.
+    - bot_token: You need to generate a telegram bot token
+    - max_concurrent_tokens: The number of tokens to monitor in the same time (I use multi threading)
+    - gasPrice / gasAmount: You'll probably have to play with those values to be the fast as possible to sell/buy tokens
+    - lowThresholdSell: The bot sell if the token value is lowThresholdSell*buyingValue
+    - highThresholdSell: The bot sell if the token value is buyingValue*0.1*highThresholdSell.
+But theres are steps of 0.1, so you can't go below after each step passed.

 4. Start the bot.